sravan9097/sravanportfolio/src/content/case-studies/growthy.md

    It makes gentle corrections _only when necessary_, ensuring learning remains authentic.

 3. **Suggested Titles:**
-   Based on the content, AI generates **title options**, each written in a different tone or “mode” — e.g., informative, curious, or thought-provoking — helping users express their learning better.
+   Based on the content, AI generates **title options**, each written in a different tone or "mode" (e.g., informative, curious, or thought-provoking), helping users express their learning better.

 4. **Post to Feed:**
-   Once finalized, the TIL is published to the **daily feed**, where peers can **like, comment, and discuss** others’ posts — transforming isolated learning into shared growth.
+   Once finalized, the TIL is published to the **daily feed**, where peers can **like, comment, and discuss** others' posts, transforming isolated learning into shared growth.

 <div class="wireframeGrid">
   <img src="/growthy/growthy_til_empty.png" alt="Today I learned Landing UI" />